openharmony/docs/en/application-dev/reference/apis/js-apis-matrix4.md

 scale(options: ScaleOption): Matrix4Transit

 Scales this matrix object along the x, y, and z axes.
+The original matrix that calls this API will be changed.

 **System capability**: SystemCapability.ArkUI.ArkUI.Full